08wckster08/vscode-ahk-manager/README.md

   * `ahk.docsStyle` could be set:
     * online : for browser searches
     * chm: a chm will be opened and an automatic search will be performed
-    * html: (coming soon) will use a dedicated browser, which will allow custom theme
+    * html: a dedicated browser window, which allow a custom theme to be defined (use `ahk.paste-default-docs-style`)
 * Preview : the offline docs can be filtered when `ahk.onSearch.docsStyle` is set to `chm` and editor has selection.
   * the docs will be aligned to the rigth side